Vennelalingam/cal/README.md

 4. ⚙️ How to Run
 1. Clone this repository or download the `cal.py` file.
 2. Open a terminal in the project folder.
+3. Run the script
+   python cal.py